 In the five treatment rooms at the Little Bothy Spa, the emphasis in on bespoke massages and facials that use ethically-sourced, all-natural products from the hotel’s own Wildsmith Skin range (named after the former head gardener, William Wildsmith), bountiful in nutrient-rich botanicals.
-There are more spa secrets up their sleeve, though – the Big Bothy spa is in the works for next year.
-Fitness devotees who flock to Bodyism's famous Notting Hill classes can keep up their routines – Bodyism's first-class personal trainers are on hand here for exercise inspiration, regular yoga and Pilates classes as well as nutritional advice.
+Fitness devotees who flock to Bodyism's famous Notting Hill classes can keep up their routines, too.
+Bodyism's first-class personal trainers are on hand here for exercise inspiration, regular yoga and Pilates classes as well as nutritional advice.

 Embrace the Great British countryside in style: bring smart tweeds, classic checks, waxy Barbours and weathered Dubarry boots to fit in.

 The hotel has three rooms that have been adapted for wheelchair users, and there’s a lift to access all of the floors, including the underground screening room.

 Furry friends join for £35 a stay in some Master Rooms and Guest Rooms and the Church Lodge; you'll need to request one at the time of booking.
 Dog beds, bowls and treats can be provided (the hotel will need your dog's name, size and breed in advance).
 See more pet-friendly hotels in Hampshire.